-As of today, the United States has some of the most high school dropouts in the world and our education system has failed the brilliant and curious minds of many teenagers.
-Can this change by reforming the United States’ education system to something similar to Europe's education system?
+As of today, the United States has some of the highest school dropouts in the world and our education system has failed the brilliant and curious minds of many teenagers.
+Can this change by reforming the United States’ education system to something similar to Europe’s education system?

 Therefore, the United States should adopt an education system that is similar to European countries.

 Currently, some European countries have a system called the dual education system.
-The dual education system provides students with the opportunity to apply the subjects they have learned in school to real life scenarios.
-By letting their students experience apprenticeships, they not only gain real life experiences, but also work in subjects that they actually enjoy.
-On the other hand, the United States is more likely to lay emphasis on academics and are unable to help students make connections to what they are learning in school to real life scenarios like the dual education system does.
+The dual education system provides students with the opportunity to apply the subjects they have learned in school to real-life scenarios.
+By letting their students experience apprenticeships, they not only gain real-life experiences but also work in subjects that they actually enjoy.
+On the other hand, the United States is more likely to lay emphasis on academics and is unable to help students make connections to what they are learning in school to real-life scenarios as the dual education system does.
 With the dual education system, students are able to have a choice as to what they might want to look into in the future which the United States does not have this option available for students which may not spark much interest in learning.

 Some may argue that the United States has a better education system than European countries because the American education system is able to cater to many as the United States offers students the opportunity to attend public schools.
 However, many other countries also give students the opportunity for public education, it’s not just the United States.
 As stated before, when students start to attend college, the prices for education increase exponentially, especially if the student is attending an ivy league college.

-Overall, if possible, the United States should try to change their education system to something similar to Europe’s education system.
+Overall, if possible, the United States should try to change its education system to something similar to Europe’s education system.